opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPBaselineRedfishServiceSpec.md

 }
 ```

+## Remove a registered client

+The `RegisteredClient` resource contains information about a client that is monitoring or controling resources provided by the service.
+For the full schema definition, see the `RegisteredClient` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To remove a registered client, perform a `DELETE` operation on the `RegisteredClient` resource:

 ```http
 DELETE /redfish/v1/RegisteredClients/2
 ```

-## Sessions
+## Get a session

-The `SessionService` resource contains the session policies and session information for the service.
 The `Session` resource represents a user session open with the service.
-For the full schema definition, see the `SessionService` and `Session` sections of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).
+For the full schema definition, see the `Session` sections of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To retrieve information about an individual session, perform a `GET` operation on a `Session` resource: